edsu/inkdroid.org/README.md

 ## Install

-First install Ruby and [bundler](https://bundler.io/).
+First install [mise] to setup and configure Ruby and then:

-Then install the dependencies:
+Then install the Ruby dependencies:

     $ bundle install